 This year’s Ecommerce Expo lived up to expectations - many stalls (with many sweets), an overwhelming amount of brilliant companies doing fascinating things, and lest we forget, jostling for a seat at industry talks.

-From talks on omnichannel to personalisation to customer engagement, two days of information overload can leave us feeling slightly saturated and trying to figure out where on earth to begin.
+From talks on omnichannel to personalization to customer engagement, two days of information overload can leave us feeling slightly saturated and trying to figure out where on earth to begin.
 Yes - it’s all about the customer experience.
 Yes - retailers need to use data smartly and effectively.
 Yes - online and offline need to work together.
 But how do you join the dots?

 Here are some of the most interesting takeaways from a packed two days at the Olympia Exhibition Centre which may help provide some clarity: